RicardoMorim/lapr2-ISEP-Project/docs/sprintC/us024/03.design/Readme.md

-# US004 - Add a skill to a collaborator
+# US024 - Postpone an entry in the Agenda

 ## 3. Design - User Story Realization